Joostul/devjoost/content/posts/homelab-quickstart.md

 If the computer you are using is too old, you might run into problems later down the line.
 I have not experienced this myself, but I assume not everyone following this walkthrough will get through it without any problems.
 If you encounter any problems that you just can't find a way to get around, feel free to reach out.
+Make sure your server is connected to your network through a cable, otherwise you won't be able to reach it later.

 ## Actually getting started